eirikdahlen/TDT4290_Aqueous/README.md

    1. Click `Start` and enter `cmd` in the Start Search field
    2. Enter `ping 192.168.0.x`, where x depends on what IP-address you want to communicate with.
 Press `Enter`.
    3. If `Packets: Sent = 4, Received = 4, Lost = 0 (0% loss)` displays, the connection is good and the signal successfully reached the other computer over TCP.
-3. Open the Aqeous-program on both computers.
+3. Open the Aqueous-program on both computers.
 4. Computer 1 opens the tab named `Simulator` --> `IMC-ROV Mockup` and clicks `Start Server` in the popup-window.
 Computer 1 now represents the ROV.
 5. Computer 2 opens the tab named `ROV` --> `Settings` and under `Message Protocol` chooses `IMC`.
 Click `Update`.
 6. Computer 2 opens the tab named `ROV` and click `Connect to TCP`.
 Computer 2 now represents the ROV-operator.